mk6502/supervised-learning/README.txt

 This will run for somewhere on the order of 30-60 minutes depending on the hardware.
 All learners, hyperparameter grid search, and plotting all happens by running `main.py`.
 Plots are output to the `plots` directory.
-Various metrics are printed to the console.
+Various metrics are printed to the console and output to a log file named `output/main.log`.

 Since training takes a long time, some plotting is broken out into a separate `plots.py` file which uses output from a previous run of `main.py` to generate plots.